Jayne44/Jayne44/README.md

 - 💞️ I’m looking to collaborate on Virtual Administrative Assistant jobs
 - 📫 How to reach me; tel: 08148191550
 - 😄 Pronouns: She/her
-- ⚡ Fun fact: the sunnwillbalways rise again
+- ⚡ Fun fact: the sun will always rise again

 <!---
 Jayne44/Jayne44 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.